• HOME

 The natural paint color we used is Ironstone.
 It is a beautiful creamy white!

-How to paint with milk paint revealing the finished beautiful ironstone white windsor chair using Miss Mustard Seed milk paint
+Paint with milk paint revealing the finished beautiful ironstone white windsor chair using Miss Mustard Seed milk paint

 The chair is so pretty until all I wanted to do was style it instead of sitting in it.
 Just happens I got this candle and pillow recently so I think it has found a new home for a while until the chair will end up at my daughters' desk.